 Some people eat to live, others live to eat.
 If you fall into the latter category, take advantage of every scrumptious food adventure Halifax has to offer!

 Two if by Sea

 Coffee aficionados will delight in the offerings at Two If By Sea (TIBS) café in Dartmouth.
 Whether it’s a perfectly pulled espresso, a cup of deep black joe brewed with beans roasted on the premises, or a rich, decadent pain au chocolat - you’ll find the perfect thing to suit your taste.
 On the Halifax side, be sure to stop by TIBS second location in Historic Properties on the Halifax Waterfront.

-Located above Two If By Sea in Dartmouth, The Canteen's straightforward chef-inspired seasonal fare menu of sandwiches, soups and salads include meats, sauces, pickles and breads that have all been prepared in-house from scratch by the talented team in the kitchen.
+Located in Downtown Dartmouth, The Canteen's straightforward chef-inspired seasonal fare menu of sandwiches, soups and salads include meats, sauces, pickles and breads that have all been prepared in-house from scratch by the talented team in the kitchen.